grpc/proposal/L12-node-2.0-changes.md

 ## Implementation

-I (murgatroid99) will implement this during Q4 2017 and Q1 2018.
+I (murgatroid99) will implement this during Q1 2018.